guaranatech/GRNAlertView/README.md

 This library has been created by [www.guarana.io](http://www.guarana.io)

-This very easy to use AlertView allows you to interact in a nice way with your users while preserving the aesthetics of the screen.
+This very easy to use alert view allows you to interact in a nice way with your users while preserving the aesthetics of the screen.

 ## Version